navin-neu/CuePointGrooveMachine/readme.md

 -  For tighter timing in a non-live setting, consider driving CuePointGrooveMachine with your preferred sequencer.

--  The LPF sweep effect is synced to the cue-point spacing.
+-  The LPF sweep effect's rate is synced to the cue-point spacing.
 Its phase also resets on key press.
-Try activating it at different times within the loop to filter out different portions.
+Try activating it at different times within the loop to filter out different sections of the groove.

 **Design Quirks**

--  Cue-points are not lined up with transients, and are instead only placed at regular intervals along the file.
+-  Cue-points are not lined up with transients, but are instead naively placed at regular intervals along the file.
 While this can lead to some hits not lining up exactly with the cue-points if the drums aren't perfectly timed, I decided to keep this approach because of the continuous playback feature.
 If a cue-point were nudged off-grid to accomodate one drum hit, the rest of the loop would become shifted by the same amount until another cue-point is triggered.

 -  The parameter settings for each of the effects were chosen by ear based on my own personal tastes (which is to say: they are not exactly subtle).
 Initially the effect-intensity was modulated by key-velocity, but I found this was a bit too hard to control precisely and felt that it became distracting while playing.
 Nicer sounding effects with more detailed controls may be a possible direction for my MUMT 307 project.

 -  Because the cue-points change the playback position instantaneously some drum loops will have an audible click on cue-point change.
 I attempted to remedy this with a `line~` object that would ramp from 0 to 1 in a few ms whenever a new cuepoint was activated.
 While this would work if the ramp-time was high enough, it also resulted in a loss of transients in the drum hits that were lined up with the cue-point.
 As a result, I decided against using any ramp time.
 Clicks are avoidable if the loop is dry and tightly timed.

 -  Occasionally the playhead on the waveform display may freeze up if the patch has been open for a long time.
 On my computer it takes about 40 minutes of randomized playback for this to occur.
 Playback of audio is not affected when this happens.
-I have not been able to find a cause for this issue, although I suspect it has to do with the `snapshot~` object, as raising its polling rate triggers the issue much more consistently.
+I have not been able to find a cause for this issue, although I suspect it has to do with the `snapshot~` object, as raising its polling rate triggers the issue much sooner and more consistently.

 I hope you enjoy messing about and mangling some drums with this tool!